TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-ltr.md

 # Long-term back up retention in managed instance

 Managed Instance takes automatic backups (full backups every week, differential every 12 hours, and log backups every 5-10 min) that you can use to restore a database to some point of time in past within the retention period up to 35 days.
 For more information, see [Automated backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups).
-[Managed Instance currently don't support retention period longer than 35 days](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-backup-retention-configure).
+[Managed Instance currently doesn't support retention period longer than 35 days](https://docs.microsoft.com/azure/sql-database/sql-database-long-term-backup-retention-configure).
 There is an open [feedback item for this feature](https://feedback.azure.com/forums/915676-sql-managed-instance/suggestions/37154812-implement-long-term-backup) and you can monitor progress there.

-# Recommended steps
+## **Recommended steps**

 If you need to keep backups more than 35 days use the following workarounds: